-WLP Measure/Indicator WLP Trend/Target Applications permitted with restoration and aftercare conditions (including percentage against total applications received) No trends/targets identified, as it is not expected that unacceptable proposals will progress to planning applications.
-Intervention Level Upward trend of waste applications refused as a result of inadequate restoration and aftercare proposals.
+WLP Measure/Indicator WLP Trend/Target Applications permitted with No trends/targets identified, as it is restoration and aftercare conditions not expected that unacceptable (including percentage against total proposals will progress to planning applications received) applications.
+Upward trend of waste applications Intervention Level refused as a result of inadequate restoration and aftercare proposals.